andres-lowrie/lang/docs/content/docs/custom-types/_index.md

 x:yes = []
 ```

-It doesn't matter what the function does _lang_ will run the function passing
+There aren't any restrictions to the function _lang_ will run the function
-whatever is on the right hand side of the "=" and check the return value; if
+passing whatever is on the right hand side of the "=" to it and check the
-it's `true` lang will allow the assignment
+return value; if it's `true` lang will allow the assignment otherwise it will
+return an error

 For example: